pycompression/xopen/README.rst

 For use cases where using only the main thread is desired xopen can be used with ``threads=0``.
 This will use `python-isal
 <https://github.com/pycompression/python-isal>`_ (which binds isa-l) if
-python-isal is installed.
+python-isal is installed (automatic on Linux systems, as it is a requirement).
 For installation instructions for python-isal please checkout the `python-isal homepage
 <https://github.com/pycompression/python-isal>`_.
 If python-isal is not
 available ``gzip.open`` is used.